glossary

 Wrap

-Both wraparound tops and wraparound skirts involve overlapping fabric around the waist, either in the front or the back to create a fitted waistline.
+Wraparound tops,dresses and skirts involve overlapping fabric around the waist, either in the front or the back to create a fitted waistline.

 y